Wiffle Ball Bat

-Pitch 1: This is 'The Mother Of All Death-Flakes' pitch.
-Wander past the line of bolts on somewhat continuous terrain with a few good stances for rests.
+Pitch 1: Wander past the line of bolts on somewhat continuous terrain with a few good stances for rests.
 Angle slightly right to the last bolt and surmount the final bulge to reach the bolted belay anchor in a shallow, right-facing corner (5.11-, 105 feet).

 - Use caution while climbing this pitch.
 There is a GIANT, detached flake system around bolts 5 and 6, to the left.
-It is easy (and probably best) to avoid contact with the 'Death-Flake'.
-An attempt to remove the flake prior to bolting was unsuccessful.
+It is easy (and probably best) to avoid contact with the flake.

 Rappel the route or finish with any of the other routes that continue from the '5.10 ledge'.

 This is the farthest left bolted line on the Upper Great Face.
 Start directly in front of a 4'x 4' flake sticking out of the ground next to the wall, between two trees.

 Pitch 2: 8 bolts, bolted anchor.

 60 meter rope mandatory.
 TIE A KNOT IN THE END OF YOUR ROPE!